WICG/dbsc/DBSCE/Overview.md

 ##### Binding Statement

-Additional to the _binding key_, the local key helper also generates a _binding statement_, a statement that asserts the binding key was generated on the same device as the device key.
-Details on how this statement is issued are out of scope for this document.
-However, the validation of the binding statement is a key building block of the DBSC(E) protocol.
-The validation of the _binding statement_ authenticates the device by using device ID to find the corresponding _attestation key_.
+Additional to the _binding key_, the local key helper also generates a _binding statement_, a statement that asserts the binding key was generated on the same device as the attestation key.
+Details on how this statement is issued and its format is specific to each local key helper.

+- For a _public local key helper_, the _binding statement_ is usually signed by an asymmetric key from the attestation service, and should not include any device identifying information, like device id etc. The validation of the _binding statement_ is a simple signature validation of public service.
+- For a _private local key helper_, The _binding statement_ is usually signed by the _attestation key_.
+The validation of the _binding statement_ authenticates the device to find the deviceId, and by using deviceId to find the corresponding _attestation key_.

 The validation component verifies the _binding statement_, and it can understand that such a statement cannot be generated unless the private key resides in the same secure enclave when signed by the _attestation key_.
 Hence, a valid _binding statement_ means that both the _attestation key_ and the _binding key_ belong to the same device.

 Binding statements can be long-lived or short-lived.
 - If an IdP performs fresh device authentication outside of DBSC(E) integration at the time of _binding key_ validation, then the _binding statement_ can be long lived, as the IdP ensures the device identity through other mechanisms.